HOME | OUR SERVICES| OUR FACULTY AND STAFF | OUR BOARD OF DIRECTORS

 In addition, our modern facilities serve the community for hosting business and other planning meetings with instructional rooms, conference room, and available large-screen videoconference equipment.

-The Montezuma and Dolores Counites Adult Education Program was established in 1976 to provide educational services to the rural, multicultural population residing in the Four Corners region of Colorado.
+Under the leadership and vision of its founder, Ann Miller, The Montezuma and Dolores Counties Adult Education Program was established in 1976 to provide educational services to the rural, multicultural population residing in the Four Corners region of Colorado.

 Southwest Board of Cooperative Services (SWBCS), a rural collaborative educational entity, was originally designated as the fiscal flow-through agency for the program’s federal funding.
 Starting in 1993, the Adult Education Program, now Unlimited Learning, Inc., began working with the College of Eastern Utah – San Juan Campus, now Utah State University-Blanding, in collaborative grant writing projects, the largest of which was the multimillion STAR Schools Grant, serving educational entities in Utah, Colorado, Wyoming, and Montana.
 The focus of the six-year grant was to train teachers to incorporate various forms of technology into their curriculum and classroom instruction.
 The Adult Education Program was the lead agency for the grant in southwest Colorado, providing the technical training for teachers in the area.